Vic-Warden/Digital-Life-Hipper-Monitoring/docs/backend/therapist.md

 ## Features

-* Extracts patient activity data: date, steps, PAM score, and zone.
+* Extracts patient activity data: date, steps, PAM score, and zone
-* Allows selection of the time window for data extraction.
+* Allows selection of the time window for data extraction
-* Automatically exports the extracted data to a CSV file.
+* Automatically exports the extracted data to a CSV file
-* Handles UTF-8 characters correctly for international data.
+* Handles UTF-8 characters correctly for international data

 ---

-## Constraints

-* If no time window is specified, the extraction should default to the last 7 days.
-* The exported data must be structured and exportable in a machine-readable format

----

 ## Anomaly Detection Feature

-This project also provides an anomaly detection feature to identify significant deviations in patient activity.
-Therapists can detect sudden drops in activity that may require intervention.
+This project also provides an anomaly detection feature to identify deviations in patient activity.
+Therapists can detect sudden drops in activity that may require intervention

-* The system calculates the median of daily steps over a specified time window.
+* The system calculates the median of daily steps over a specified time window
-* It flags any day where the activity is more than 20% below the median.
+* It flags any day where the activity is more than 20% below the median
-* Results are available via API and a simple web form.
+* Results are available via API and a simple web form

 ---